WEBSITE UNDER CONSTRUCTION

 site specific audio and visual installation, 2019

-‘Unsettled Bodies.
-Nature at War’ is an installation about the relationship between colonised landscapes and their visual translation in European cities.
-British garden architect Thomas Mawson’s landscape design for the Peace Palace (1913) in The Hague symbolised international harmony, but largely comprised rhododendrons and azaleas appropriated from the colonies.
-In the 19th century, the engineering of cinchona plants for the production of anti- malarial drugs improved Imperial survival in India.
+Unsettled Bodies.
+Nature at War is an installation on the relationship between colonised landscapes and their spatial translation in European cities.
+The landscape design for the Peace Palace in The Hague symbolised international harmony but largely comprised rhododendrons and azaleas appropriated from the colonies.
+In the 19th century, the engineering of cinchona plants for the production of anti- malarial drugs improved imperial survival in India.
 Java became the worldwide production centre for antimalarial medicines.
-Alkaloids, either held in cinchona barks produced in plantations, or injected in the blood of immunized soldiers proliferated in parallel to the propagation of colonial occupation.
-This multi-species act of landscaping and colonisation made it possible for azaleas to return to the Empire to symbolise the Western ideal of Peace.
-The installation combines archival material and newly produced work in a theatre set.
-Visitors walk through various scales of landscaping spanning colonial plantations, cells, bodies and gardens.
+Alkaloids - either held in cinchona barks produced in plantations, or injected in the blood of immunized soldiers - proliferated in parallel to the propagation of colonial occupation.
+Combining archival material and newly produced work, the installation examines these multi-species, entangled acts of landscaping and colonization that enabled azaleas to return to the Metropole as symbols of the Western ideal of Peace.

 Read the audio-script here